-Bringing customers into the centre of your organisation's brand story can have enormous reach.
+Bringing customers into the center of your organization's brand story can have enormous reach.
 It's essential to look beyond the usual gathering places such as a Facebook Page or LinkedIn group.
-In recent years, we've seen that our enterprise customers have a lot of success with platforms such as Quora or Get Satisfaction, as they already have existing communities of unpaid social advocates.
+In recent years, we've seen that our enterprise customers have a lot of success with platforms such as Quora, as they already have existing communities of unpaid social advocates.

 A good example of a community-focused and deeply social brand is GoPro.
-The company has doubled down on a very simple strategy: make the customer the absolute centre to the brand story.
+The company has doubled down on a very simple strategy: make the customer the absolute center to the brand story.